If you’re approaching retirement and at least part-own your home, it could be your biggest asset.

 According to the Equity Release Council, equity release can play a crucial role in retirement funding, with flexibility and safeguards built into plans.

 The ‘catch’ is that the income-provider must be repaid at a later stage, usually when the homeowner dies.
-Thus, equity release is particularly useful for elderly persons who do not intend or are not able to leave a large estate for their heirs when they die.
+Thus, equity release is particularly useful for elderly people who do not intend or are not able to leave a large estate for their heirs when they die.

 There are a variety of ways in which you can release cash tied up in your home without having to move out.

 You borrow against the value of your home while you continue to live in it.
-You don’t have to make repayments, instead interest is added to the mortgage and both are repaid when the property is sold.
+You don’t have to make repayments: instead, interest is added to the mortgage and both are repaid when the property is sold.

 The total you can borrow will depend on your age, your health and the value of your home.
-The loan plus interest is repaid when the property is sold — typically, when you die or leave your home permanently (e.g. you go into long-term care)
+The loan plus interest is repaid when the property is sold — typically, when you die or leave your home permanently (e.g. you go into long-term care).